 Don’t do it!

-The main thing you need to focus on is providing a unique and valuable piece of content for your intended reader or persona (more on persona’s in another post).
+The main thing you need to focus on is providing a unique and valuable piece of content for your intended reader or persona (more on personas in another post).
 If your post was about “How to save time by doing X”, have you answered this question?
 If someone was to find your post would it be easy to understand?

 When you successfully push out quality content you start to build credibility with your audience.
-As a result they are more likely to share it across their social networks, reference it or link to it, which in turn should see an increase in traffic to your website.
+As a result, they are more likely to share it across their social networks, reference it or link to it, which in turn should see an increase in traffic to your website.
 Ideal!

 Tip 2.
 Where to put your Keyword

-There have been many views which suggest where not to use your keywords for the benefit of SEO, but leading on from my first tip to show that by creating quality and relative content increases CTR (click through rates) and benefits search, I would make sure your primary keyword was in the following:
+There have been many views that suggest where not to use your keywords for the benefit of SEO, but leading on from my first tip to show that by creating quality and relative content increases CTR (click through rates) and benefits search, I would make sure your primary keyword was in the following:

 The domain name if possible and credible, e.g. www.cheapflights.com not www.best-cheap-flights-online.net